 - finishing (raw or lacquered)

-- material used - function (daily use, intended to be worn only at a festival, protective gear below other types of footwear, etc.).
+- function (daily use, intended to be worn only at a festival, protective gear below other types of footwear, etc.).

 Geta are considered casual footwear, as opposed to zōri (see below) which is considered formal footwear.
 Traditionally, geta are worn in summer without tabi (see below) and on rainy or snowy days.